 How to Observe International Guide Dog Day

-It can take months or even years to properly train a guide dog, as more goes into helping their handlers safely navigate streets, shops or other locations than one might initially thing.
-For one thing, guide dogs are taught to recognize whether or not a command would put their handler in danger and instructed to disobey such instructions.
-That’s not an easy thing to teach a pet!
+For one thing, guide dogs recognize whether or not a command would put their handler in danger and learn to disobey such instructions.
+That’s not an easy thing to teach!

 5 Important Guide Dog Facts

-Along with increased mobility, studies have shown that guide dogs boost a person’s confidence, provide companionship, and can even lead to increased social interaction.
+Research shows that guide dogs offer increased mobility, boost a person’s confidence, provide companionship, and can even lead to increased social interaction.

-A 2016 survey found that the most common names for guide dogs and other canine companions were Max, Charlie, and Buddy for males, and Bella, Lucy, and Daisy for females.
+Common guide dog names include Max, Charlie, and Buddy for males, and Bella, Lucy, and Daisy for females.

 Why International Guide Dog Day is Important

-More than 140 million people in the United States alone are blind or suffer from some sort of vision impairment, according to Prevent Blindness America.
-Properly-trained guide dogs help those men and women remain safe and independently mobile by helping them avoid obstacles, know when to cross streets and guiding them through busy malls and supermarkets.
+More than 140 million people in the United States alone are blind or suffer from some sort of vision impairment.
+Properly trained guide dogs keep them remain safe and independent by helping them navigate everyday obstacles.

 Guide dog training can be an expensive and time-consuming process.
-Some reports indicate that it can take up to two years and $25,000 to fully train a single service canine.
+It can take up to two years and $25,000 to fully train a single service dog.
 In addition to giving folks an opportunity to recognize the work of guide dogs themselves, International Guide Dog Day lets us also offer a tip of the cap to the dedicated men and women who train them.

-Dogs are called “man’s best friend” for a reason – men and women all over the world cherish their beloved canine companions, whether they are specially trained as service animals or not.
-Any opportunity to celebrate these faithful animals is one that’s well worth capitalizing on!
+Dogs are called “man’s best friend for a reason.
+People all over the world cherish their beloved canine companions, whether they are specially trained as service animals or not.